Agoric/documentation/main/repl/timerServices.md

 ### `Timestamp` object

-An `Integer`, an absolute individual stamp returned by a `TimerService`.
+An `bigint`, an absolute individual stamp returned by a `TimerService`.
 Note that different timer services may have different interpretations of actual Timestamp values.

 ### `RelativeTime` object

-An `Integer`, the difference between two `Timestamps`.
+An `bigint`, the difference between two `Timestamps`.
 Note that different timer services may have different interpretations of actual `RelativeTime` values.

 ### `TimerWaker` object